ChrisGora/bsv-desktop/README.md

 For the first part of the project, have a look at the" Bristol Street View Android App" repo.

-## CONTENTS:
+## Contents:
-1. PROJECT SETUP
+1. Project Setup
-2. COMPILING AND USAGE
+2. Compiling and Usage
-3. RESTORING EXISTING DATABASES
+3. Restoring Existing Databases
-4. UPLOADING YOUR DATA
+4. Uploading Your Data
-5. RUNNING SQL QUERIES
+5. Running SQL Queries
-6. RUNNING GEOGRAPHIC QUERIES
+6. Running Geographic Queries
-7. BACKING UP THE DATABASES
+7. Backing Up The Data

-## TERMINOLOGY:
+## Terminology:

 `BUCKET` - Directory where photos will be stored.
 The bucket will be stored in your home folder:
             `$HOME/[BUCKET NAME]`